CrowdStrike/foundry-tutorial-quickstart/blog.md

 > [!TIP]
 > You can also do a release in the Foundry UI by going to **Foundry** > **App manager** and using **Release app** from the Actions menu.

-This process will make the app available for users in your CID.
+This process will make the app available for users in your CID to view in the App catalog.
 However, it will not install it.

-> **Q: Should we mention that folks need a Falcon Insight XDR or Falcon Prevent subscription to do this tutorial?**

 ## Install the App for Users